 CRITZ TYBEE RUN FEST: SUPPORTING THE COMMUNITY SINCE 2009

-Nearly half a million dollars to organizations that foster education and healthy living
+Over half a million dollars to organizations that foster education and healthy living

-The Critz Tybee Run Fest and Dale Critz Jr., founder and main sponsor of the successful two-day race event, announced the non-profit recipients of the 2016 Critz Tybee Run Fest proceeds.
-Each year, Critz Tybee Run Fest donates all accumulated net profits to several area non-profits.
+The Critz Tybee Run Fest and Dale Critz Jr., founder and main sponsor of the successful two-day race event, announced the non-profit recipients of the Critz Tybee Run Fest proceeds.
+Each year, the Critz Tybee Run Fest donates all accumulated net profits to several area non-profits.
 These community grants are made possible from race entries and sponsorships from a large variety of race partners.
-Since inception, Critz Tybee Run Fest has granted nearly half a million dollars to organizations that foster education and healthy living in the Coastal Empire.
+Since inception, Critz Tybee Run Fest has granted over half a million dollars to organizations that foster education and healthy living in the Coastal Empire.

 Local businesses on Tybee Island, Savannah’s Beach community, are getting an economic boost during the low tourist season in February, with participants that are frequenting restaurants, shops, and hotels, and not to mention paying for parking.
 Thousands of people are populating Tybee Island on a weekend that would normally not see many visitors.